Dante-Berishaj/tasker/README.md

 no redux
 not responsive

-to run: the standard npm i => npm start
+to run: the standard npm i => npm start, didnt do any shenanigans.